jrenato7/wnj/README.md

 3. Activate the virtualenv.
 4. Install the requirements.
 5. Setup the instance with .env
+6. Perform the migrations.
-6. Run the tests.
+7. Run the tests.
-7. Add a superuser to access the admin area.
+8. Add a superuser to access the admin area.

 ```console
 git clone git@github.com/jrenato7/wnj.git wnj